jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 .. image:: media/SizeDistribution15.png
       :align: left
       :width: 380px
+      :figwidth: 100%

-*Comment:* each of these waves contains WaveNote (see below at the bottom of the image), which contains most of the details about how the particular results were obtained:
+*Comment:* each of these waves contains WaveNote, which contains most of the details about how the particular results were obtained.
+The names and meaning depends a bit on method used.

-| These are the parameters:
+| This is example of the parameters:
 |    SizesDataFrom=root:'Test data':
 |    SizesIntensity=Intensity
 |    SizesQvector=Qvector